MicrosoftDocs/quantum-docs-pr/articles/tutorials/new_search.md

         let ys = LittleEndian(divisorRegister);
         let result = LittleEndian(resultQubits);

-        // Start a within-apply statement to perform the opearion. within{
+        // Start a within-apply statement to perform the operation. within{
             // Encode the dividend in the register.
             ApplyXorInPlace(dividend, xs);